4 Ways to Make Your Retail Store More Interactive for Shoppers

 ESL helps grocers achieve cost savings, and it can be passed directly to the customers.
 Not to mention, it can enhance interaction with customers.
 While the staff can focus on helping shoppers find items they need, ESL informs shoppers so they can easily find the things they’re looking for – an essential benefit of digital labels.

-Not to mention, ESL can act as interactive signage.
+Not to mention, electronic shelf labels can act as interactive signage.
 SOLUM provides ESL displays as big as 11.6 inches – this type of ESL can display more information to customers.
 Moreover, it can show as many as seven pages – customers can flip to the next page through the buttons.

 Also, SOLUM’s ESL signage can display QR codes that can be scanned using smartphones.
 Thus, directing customers to the online grocery webpage, which will show more information about your products.
 Plus, you can include functions such as self-checkout and delivery to increase customer convenience.